MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ### -PowerShellVersion

-Specifies the minimum version of Windows PowerShell that will work with this module.
+Specifies the minimum version of Windows PowerShell that works with this module.
 For example, you can enter 1.0, 2.0, or 3.0 as the value of this parameter.

 ```yaml
 Type: Version